cunybpl/nycet_pnp/src/content/measurement_techniques/outdoor-air-temperature.md

 1. Confirm that the outside air dampers are open and that there is outside air intake in the duct (if installing the logger directly in an AHU).
 2. Place the logger in the outside air duct or outdoors, staying away from direct sunlight.
 3. Confirm that the logger is recording, and that the sensor is accurately identifying the outside air temperature.
 If the logger has a screen, check the temperature value displayed there.
-If the logger does not have a screen, use the software to connect to the logger and check the temperature it detects
+If the logger does not have a screen, use the software to connect to the logger and check the temperature it detects.

-4. <strong>Do not move the logger after it has been installed.</strong>
+{{< admonition type="warning" >}}
+<strong>Do not remove the logger or sensors.</strong> If you remove the logger, you may need to start over with the setup and installation process.
+{{< /admonition >}}

 <iframe class ="video" src="https://www.youtube.com/embed/R9MDkohMD-E?si=esVdMaU9A7nZe9oH" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
 <figcaption class="figure-caption text-left">Video 2.
 How to install MX2301 MX1101 UX100 temperature loggers  (5 min).</figcaption>